Academics

 • Spanish Language/Literacy

-This city unit is used as a springboard into a study of the independence efforts led by Simón Bolívar and the formation of La Gran Colombia.
-This particular focus serves as an interdisciplinary connection with their Social Studies unit on Philadelphia, thus helping to further reinforce important themes in both domains.
-Students are
+This city unit is used as a springboard into a study of the independence efforts led by Simón Bolívar and the

-presented with the challenge of engaging in spontaneous conversations when discussing these historical events
+Studies unit on Philadelphia, thus helping to further reinforce important themes in both domains.
+Students are presented with the challenge of engaging in spontaneous conversations when discussing these historical events and expressing their ideas, opinions and viewpoints.

 • Visual Arts